Donations, Provostial Guidelines on

-- University funds that are made available from time to time as incentives to donors will be allocated in accordance with established budgetary procedures.
+- University funds that are made available from time to time as matches to donations will be allocated to approved academic priorities in accordance with established budgetary procedures.

 - Gifts for Chairs, Professorships, and other academic appointments and programs must be in full accord with all relevant University policies, practices, and procedures.
 These include the Policy and Procedures on Academic Appointments and the Provost’s Guidelines for the Selection and Approval of Named Chair Appointments.